Tyson Frizell

-He previously played for the Cronulla-Sutherland Sharks and St. George Illawarra Dragons in the National Rugby League.
+Prior to joining the Newcastle Knights, he played for the Cronulla-Sutherland Sharks and St. George Illawarra Dragons in the National Rugby League.
 He has also represented NSW Country Origin, New South Wales in the State of Origin series and the Prime Minister's XIII.

 Background

-Frizell was born in Wollongong, New South Wales, Australia to a Welsh father and Tongan mother.
+Frizell was born in Wollongong, in the Illawarra region of New South Wales, Australia to a Welsh father and Tongan mother.
 Tyson's adoptive brother Shannon is a rugby union player for the Highlanders in Super Rugby and the All Blacks internationally.
+Like Shannon, Tyson played rugby union growing up.

 Playing career

 2009

 He played his junior rugby league with the Corrimal Cougars, while also playing his junior rugby union with the Woonona Shamrocks club.
 Frizell attended the Illawarra Sports High School in Wollongong on the NSW South Coast.
 In 2009 he was selected as a centre for the Australian Rugby Union Schoolboys Tour of the United Kingdom and Ireland.

 2010 & 2011

 Shortly after returning from the tour, Frizell announced that he would be joining the Cronulla-Sutherland Sharks NYC squad for the 2010 season.
 In the 2010/11 season Frizell played 42 NYC games with the Sharks.
 While in his second NYC year, Frizell made his NRL début for the Cronulla-Sutherland Sharks on 29 July 2011 against the Brisbane Broncos at Suncorp Stadium, following up with a second NRL appearance in 2011 against the Sydney Roosters.
 At the conclusion of the 2011 season, Frizell joined the Welsh Rugby League team, and played two tests in the Gillette Four Nations Series.

 In his first full NRL season in 2012, Frizell played 10 games for Cronulla but despite some good performances, failed to hold down a regular back-row spot in the starting 17.